didlie-dev/layr-project/index.md

 model for participants.

 ### File ownership

-The first problem with our naive system is that a file owner’s files are not private: a file host could easily read the contents of any files they store.To ensure that a file owner maintains sole read access, we need to figure out how to ensure the files we send to hosts across our decentralized storage system are completely private to the file owner.
+The first problem with our naive system is that a file owner’s files are not private: a file host could easily read the contents of any files they store.
+To ensure that a file owner maintains sole read access, we need to figure out how to ensure the files we send to hosts across our decentralized storage system are completely private to the file owner.
 One property that differentiates a file sharing service from a file storage service is that the files in a storage service are owned by a particular user, and that user should be the only one who can read the contents of their files.
 Our first step towards this goal will be to utilize client-side file encryption.

 Client-side encryption is a technique where the file owner uses a pre-generated private key to encrypt their data before that data is uploaded to the network.
-Making a secure key is important, and in our case we use an AES key with a length of 256 bits that we create with a random initialization vector of 32 bits.[2][3]
+Making a secure key is important, and in our case we use an Advanced Encryption Standard (AES) [10] key with a length of 256 bits that we create with a random initialization vector [11] of 32 bits.

 <figure>
   <center>